top of page

 CCF_000043 - Copy_edited.jpg

-A strong-willed and tenacious woman who in the early 1940s had the courage to break down the chastised culture of women, setting out to study singing with sacrifices and passion, despite coming from a non-wealthy class.
+Rina De Tata, lyric soprano, a strong-willed and tenacious woman who in the early 1940s had the courage to break down the chastened culture of women, embarking on the study of singing with sacrifice and passion, despite coming from a non-wealthy class.

-Before seven children, Rina tried not to burden the family expenses, so to go to the Conservatory she jumped on horse-drawn carts that transported hay from one town to another and even sewed her own clothes, inspired by Rossella's ideas O'Hara in "Gone with the Wind"; in fact Rina, when her mother changed the curtains, took advantage of it to get new clothes and live up to the environment of the Conservatory.
+The eldest of seven children, Rina tried not to burden the family with expenses, so to go to the Conservatory she jumped on horse-drawn carts that transported hay from one village to another and she even sewed her own clothes, inspired by the ideas of Scarlett O'Hara in "Gone with the Wind"; in fact, Rina, when her mother changed the curtains, took advantage of the opportunity to make new clothes to be up to the environment of the Conservatory.
+She said, in fact, that in those days the Masters of the Conservatory caused a lot of anxiety and suggestion, they were dressed in dark, elegant suits and with bow ties and addressed everyone with the formal "lei", even young boys.

-He made his debut in the Frattamaggiore theater at the age of only 13 with "Cinderella", the playful drama by Gioachino Rossini and even then he showed great mastery of the stage.
+He made his debut at the Frattamaggiore theatre at just 13 years old with “Cenerentola”, the comic drama by Gioachino Rossini and already then showed great mastery of the stage.

 16 years old Cinderella Rossini.jpg